 The Python agent is a WSGI- and framework-specific middleware that's compatible with the most-popular web application frameworks.
 The agent's goal is to be fully WSGI compatible along with other web frameworks.

-From its position within the middleware stack, the Python agent inspects HTTP requests to identify potentially harmful input vectors.
+In Protect mode, the Python agent inspects HTTP requests to identify potentially harmful input vectors.
 During the request, the agent inspects database queries, file writes and other potentially damaging actions resulting from the request.
 At the end of the request, the agent inspects the rendered output for successful attacks, and can block a successful attack from being forwarded to the application user.
 The service sends the details of the attack to the Contrast application, which then sends you an alert and displays attack details in the interface.

-Note: The Python agent is meant to be WSGI compatible.
+- The Python agent is meant to be WSGI compatible.
 It may be compatible to other WSGI applications as long as the guidelines are followed.

-The Python Agent has database support for:
+The Python agent has database support for:

-The Python Agent has NoSQL support for:
+The Python agent has NoSQL support for:

-The Python Agent has ORM support for:
+The Python agent has ORM support for:

 Agent testing is done on 64-bit OSX and 64-bit Linux.
-The agent has no C dependencies, and may work in other operating system environments.

 To install the Contrast agent into your Python application, you must complete the following steps.

 After editing the requirements.txt, you can install normally:

 pip install -r requirements.txt

-pip install ./path/to/contrast-agent-<version>.tar.gz
+pip install ./path/to/contrast-python-agent-[version].tar.gz

-MIDDLEWARE = [ # OTHER MIDDLEWARE, 'contrast.agent.middlewares.django_middleware.DjangoMiddleware' ]
+MIDDLEWARE = [ 'contrast.agent.middlewares.django_middleware.DjangoMiddleware', # OTHER MIDDLEWARE, ]

 from pyramid.config import Configurator config = Configurator() config.add_tween('contrast.agent.middlewares.pyramid_middleware.PyramidMiddleware')